People & Planet University League

 Yes, the University documents investment policy review meetings.

-Does the institution have an active and publicly available ethical careers policy that has been updated in the last 4 years?
+Does the institution have an active and publicly available ethical careers policy that has been updated in the last 4 years that it has been signed off at a senior level?

 Yes, the University has a publicly available Ethical Careers Policy updated in the last 4 years and can be found here.

-We also have a Job Posting Policy, which can be found hereThe University’s careers services is easily accessible through our Careers and Employability page.
+We also have a Job Posting Policy, which can be found hereThe University’s careers services is easily accessible through our Careers and Employability page and 'meet the team' pages.

 Does the University have a publicly available carbon management plan which meets each of the following 5 conditions?